 If we are on good terms with ourselves, we are on good terms with others.
-So once we start to like ourselves better, we are able to like others better.
+So once we start to like ourselves better, we can like others better.

 When self-esteem is high, people are easy to get along with.
 They are cheerful, generous, tolerant, and willing to listen to others’ ideas.
-In addition, they are able to think of the need of others.
+In addition, they can think of the need of others.

-Form the habit of paying at least five sincere compliments each day and check how smoother our relationship with others becomes.
+Form the habit of paying at least five sincere compliments daily and check how smoother our relationship with others becomes.
 Help others to like themselves better and satisfy their hunger for self-esteem.

-We all are a millionaire in human relations, but we don’t realize we possess it.
+We all are millionaires in human relations, but we don’t realize we possess it.
 It is within our power to make people like themselves better, and it is within our power to make them feel appreciated and accepted.
-We must use this wealth as much as possible, and it is never going to finish.
+We must use this wealth as much as possible, and it will never finish.

-Les says in order to maintain diplomatic relations with others, we must recognize others, and he also talks about the principal causes of dissatisfaction among workers are:
+Les says to maintain diplomatic relations with others, we must recognize others, and he also talks about the principal causes of dissatisfaction among workers are:

 1. Failure to give credit for suggestions

 6. Failure to inform workers of their progress